arundishiyams/NextGenerationTechSpace/README.md

 # NextGenerationTechSpace
-Created for Next gen Tech space works
+This repository is to support the activities for Next Generation Tech Space